-Seasons for Growth (England and Wales) www.seasonsforgrowth.co.uk Seasons for Growth is a Grief Education Programme supporting children across seven countries and 90,000 children have participated in this programme.
+Seasons for Growth (England and Wales) www.seasonsforgrowth.co.uk Seasons for Growth is a Grief Education Programme supporting children across seven children have participated countries and 90.000 in this support programme.
 Commonwealth Government Evaluation (1999) (2004) showed the programme helped children and young people by reducing isolation, increasing productive behaviour, reducing non-productive behaviour and raising selfesteem.
 First implemented as a 'pilot project' in Hillingdon in 2002 following a Queens Nursing Institute Aware, Seasons for Growth is now in 30 schools in Hillingdon.
 An adult programme is now available to support parents.
 National office: info@seasonsforgrowth.co.uk